libsev/libsev-doc/cpp/naming-conventions.md

 void f(int i)
 {
 	while (waiting(i)); // Loop until no longer waiting
-	; { // Lock after the loop.
-Protected against accidental ommision of semicolon after the previous line std::unique_lock<std::mutex> lock(m);
+	; { // Protect against accidental ommision of semicolon after the while loop
+	    // and clarify that the semicolon after the while loop is in fact intentional
+		// Lock after the loop
+		std::unique_lock<std::mutex> lock(m);
 		call(i);
 	}